 The upside of this is you get one of the most complicated, clever and philosophical examinations of the nature of fate, causality and the interdependence of all things.

 The downside of this is that in some cases you’ll have the same character played by three different actors of different ages, making Dark‘s biggest challenge to its viewers trying to remember everyone’s names and who’s who.
-It doesn’t help that in some cases (spoiler) some people end up going back in time and having children, resulting in some very convoluted family trees; similarly, there are several characters whose identities are deliberately kept secret.
+It doesn’t help that in some cases (spoiler) (spoiler alert) some people end up going back in time and having children, resulting in some very convoluted family trees; similarly, there are several characters whose identities are deliberately kept secret.
 Nevertheless, while the producers and directors do try their best to help everyone remember who’s who, including using split-screen, wallcharts and more, I spent a certain amount of time each episode trying to remember exactly who was who, how they were related and whether I’d forgotten something important about them.

 The unrelenting darkness of the show means that apart from the occasional joking reference to the 80s, including Back to the Future‘s Delorean, Dark‘s a hard watch.
 None of the characters are appealing, everyone’s having affairs, breaking everyone else’s hearts or making false rape charges.
 Not even the leads (bereaved son Louis Hofmann and bereaved father Oliver Masucci) are fun to spend any time with, and if you thought You Are Wanted‘s Matthias Schweighöfer was a bit shouty, wait till you get to Winden, because the whole town’s like him, men and women, girls and boys alike.